Today’s Prayer Focus

 It could be nothing happens by chance, that everything has been worked out from the start.
 A devilish plan, precise and exact like a time-bomb.
 Her father’s illness, the house, the circles, the children… Perhaps she can foresee darkness’ master stroke of play and the inevitable destiny that is closing in on her family.
 But maybe it’s too late.”

-Review of theatrical release version (not the uncut DVD version)
+This is a review of the theatrical release version, not the uncut DVD version.

 This is a very dark, depressing movie about submitting to death and destruction.